 Have you ever heard of a house of cards?
-We’re not referring to the TV series.
-We mean a structure that will eventually collapse when it can no longer sustain itself.
-We fear that high drug prices will shortly cause the collapse of our entire health care system.
+It is a structure that will eventually collapse when it can no longer sustain itself.
+We fear that high drug prices will eventually cause the collapse of our entire health care system.
 That’s because hospitals, nursing homes, patients and insurance companies will no longer be able to afford the incredible costs of crucial medicines.
-If a drug for dementia were developed, it would break the bank.
+If a drug for dementia were developed, it could break the bank.

 Volume: The Old Business Model